tylerlinquata/audio-downloader/README.md

+# I didn't write any of the code in this repository

 # Danish Word Audio Downloader

 A macOS application for downloading Danish word pronunciations from ordnet.dk and saving them to your Anki collection.